beardedeagle/mnesiac/README.md

 There are three optional callbacks which can be implemented:

-- `init_store/1`, which allows users to implement custom table initialisation logic.
+- `init_store/1`, which allows users to implement custom table initialization logic.
 - `copy_store/1`, which allows users to implement a custom call to copy a store.
 - `resolve_conflict/1`, which allows a user to implement logic when table data is found on both the remote node and local node when connecting to a cluster.
 This currently has no default implementation.